 You should not be overwhelmed by the aspects of project management that you don’t need right now.

-It will save your mental bandwidth to grasp better the practical steps of managing a project.
+It'll save your mental bandwidth for grasping better the PRACTICAL steps of managing a project.

-It won’t be like another course that tries to fit everything is there on the topic (to increase the price of the course).
+It won’t be like another course that tries to fit everything there is on the topic (to increase the price of the class).

 Lesson #1: What is a Project?